laurent22/joplin/README.md

 # Known bugs

 - Resources larger than 10 MB are not currently supported on mobile.
 They will crash the application so it is recommended not to attach such resources at the moment.
 The issue is being looked at.
-- Non-alphabetical characters such as Chinese or Arabic might create glitches in the terminal on Windows.
+- non-alphabetical characters such as Chinese or Arabic might create glitches in the terminal on Windows.
 This is a limitation of the current Windows console.
 - It is only possible to upload files of up to 4MB to OneDrive due to a limitation of [the API](https://docs.microsoft.com/en-gb/onedrive/developer/rest-api/api/driveitem_put_content) being currently used.
 There is currently no plan to support OneDrive "large file" API.

 # License